kishanpatel22/kernel_concepts/xv6/booting.md

-# Bootrapping the xv6 kernel
+# Bootstrapping the xv6 kernel

 ## BootLoader of xv6 kernel